 Title: Installing insulation to floors in the workplace Additional inform Additional information about this unit Assessment Guida nnce This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
 Assessors for this unit must have verifiable, current industry experience and a sufficient depth of relevant occupational expertise and knowledge, and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.
 Workplace evidence of skills cannot be simulated.
-Sector Subject areas Availability for use 5.2 Building and Construction Shared unit Unit guided learning hours 90 Assessment 10
+Sector Subject are eas 5.2 Building and Construction Availability for use Unit guided learning hours Assessment Shared unit 90 10